toepproj/toepproj.github.io/source/index.rst

 .. epigraph::

    I would call this the *genetic method*.
-I...said to myself: all these components of the infinitessimal calculus...are taught today as part of a canonical syllabus, and nowhere is the question asked: Why so?
+I...said to myself: all these components of the infinitesimal calculus...are taught today as part of a canonical syllabus, and nowhere is the question asked: Why so?
 How did one arrive at just these results?
 Each of these developments must have arisen from some exciting investigation, some impassioned search, at the time it was